dreamcatcher-tech/network/Inbox/2024-07-15 0939 ER diagrams in artifact.md

 So the rules get entered in the top, and some user stories are generated.
 Then when people actually use it, further user stories and stucks are generated as the users complain or the bots detect friction.

+Basically systems that take the chance of hallucination and multiply it, so the reliability goes up above a certain level.